adbiLenLa/zeropoint/README.md

 #11b3b/3qh:0z:vV
-what a strange sensation.  i have prepared a feast but i am alone in the Light.  only i know about the zer0-p0int fallacy(there will be no zetgeist here).  consider this: the so-called dark matter in the universe is found hiding in the momentum of light.  relativistic momentum arising from differences in the speed of light in universal media.  the lorentzian contractions are finally uderstood in the light of this zer0-p0int axiom.
+what a strange sensation.  i have prepared a feast but i am alone in the Light.  only i know about the div-zero fallacy(there will be no zetgeist here).  consider this: the so-called dark matter in the universe is found hiding in the momentum of light.  relativistic momentum arising from differences in the speed of light in universal media.  the lorentzian contractions are finally uderstood in the light of this zer0-p0int axiom.